 In vitro fertilization — Having PCOS can prevent ovulation but it doesn’t mean that you can’t have a healthy pregnancy.
 In cases where no other treatment options are successful, in vitro fertilization may be recommended.

 In addition to fertility medicine, weight loss combined with healthy lifestyle choices such as regular exercise and a nutritious diet has also been shown to help women with PCOS conceive.
 In some cases – if weight loss or fertility medications simply don’t work – doctors may recommend surgery or IVF treatments.
 Fortunately, thanks to modern medications and OTC fertility tools that can help women take advantage of the window of time where they ovulate, these more expensive and invasive options are often no longer a necessary part of family planning for women with PCOS.

 When you seek treatment for fertility depends: for women under age 32, who have PCOS and regular cycles, you should see a fertility specialist after 3 to 6 months of trying.
 Women over 32 should wait about 3 months before seeking professional treatment.
 This is, however, if you have a regular cycle.
 Women with irregular cycles can benefit from seeing a specialist early on.

 Ultimately, how you approach trying to conceive with PCOS should be something you talk about with your doctor.
 They can make the best recommendations, based on your personal situation.
-Just know this: there is hope for you to become pregnant with PCOS.
+Just know this: there is hope for you to become pregnant.